emaverick2001/PersonalPortfolio/frontend/src/content/blog/sharpening-the-sword.md

 nicer, than actually doing the thing itself.

 There are a few areas in which this issue is most prominent for me:

 - Note-taking apps
 - Productivity systems
 - Programming languages
 - Text editors
+- Music Composing

 Exploration isn't inherently problematic.
-However, it's an issue when I find myself in seasons of my life in which I'm *only* exploring, and not capitalizing on any of the knowledge I've accumulated so far.
+However, it's an issue when I find myself in seasons of my life in which I'm _only_ exploring, and not capitalizing on any of the knowledge I've accumulated so far.
 It's a problem of balance.

 One heuristic I use to catch myself is noticing when I get into the theory of a